mwolf-net/number-obfuscator/README.md

 where *n* is the number you want to obfuscate, *d* is the depth (try 3 for a fairly simple expression, or 6 for a really nasty one) and *format* is either *tex* or *png*.
 If you don't specify a format, the formula will be output as a Ruby expression.
+If you specify png, the file will be saved as _obfuscated.png_.

+In addition to invoking the script from the commandline, you can also load it from another Ruby script, like this:

+    require './number_obfuscator'

+    e = Obfuscator.generate(n, d)
+    Obfuscator.makePNG(e, 'output.png')

 A separate CGI script, number_obfuscator_cgi.rb, is provided for running on a webserver.
 Once you have it running (which is outside the scope of this README file, sorry) it's just a matter of calling it